 The eyes of the naked mole-rat are very small, and this contributes to their poor vision – but they are not blind as is often assumed, and can burrow with eyes closed.

-It takes about a quarter of their musculature in order to keep their jaws closed as they dig, and have little in the way of hair.
+They have very little in the way of hair.
 This is why they are called ‘naked’ and their skin is a wrinkled pink or yellowish color.
 They do not have an insulating layer under their skin.

 1. The Naked Mole-Rat can live in a zero oxygen atmosphere.